hofstetr/migrateto10/install_bi.md

 15. Supply default for the Namespace name
 16. Click on Cognos underneath Authentication
 17. Change Allow anonymous access? to False
+18. Click on Environment and change Gateway URI to http://localhost:9300/p2pd/servlet/dispatch
-18. Click Save
+19. Click Save
-19. Click Start
+20. Click Start

 **Note:** Ignore the error about the mail server since we did not bother to configure that.